infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 ### Early Life, Education and Academics

 Ted Kaczynski was born in Chicago, Illinois in 1942.
 The family later moved to the nearby suburb of Evergreen Park.
 Ted had an [IQ of 167][3] and skipped the fifth and eleventh grades.
 He was a shy, geeky kid.
 He felt isolated from his peers because he was smaller, younger and smarter.
 He felt pressured by his parents to excel at school.
-He felt like his achievements became kind of a ‘trophy’ for the family.
+He felt like his achievements became kind of a trophy for the family.

 Ted entered Harvard in 1958 at the age of sixteen, on a scholarship.
 After graduating with a BA in Mathematics, he attended the University of Michigan, where he earned both his Masters and PhD in Mathematics.
 His doctoral dissertation won an award and was well received.
 He had articles published in mathematical journals while he pursued his Masters, which is unusual.